Mistakes in film translations – the origins of funny titles of cinema and TV productions (in Poland)Przemysław Kołodziej

 Where do mistakes in translation come from?

-A low quality of localization and translation mistakes in films are first and foremost a result of failing to understand the source material.
+A low quality of localisation and translation mistakes in films are first and foremost a result of failing to understand the source material.
 It might be because of insufficient linguistic competences, especially when it comes to idiomatic expressions that cannot be translated into another language literally, since the meaning of an idiom cannot be derived from its individual components.

 If a police officer says that a bandit took out a priest, in Polish it would literally mean “wyjął księdza” (as in took him out of his car, for example), so in that case a ham-fisted literal translation could only confuse the audience, as they would not be able to understand what is going on (and the translator didn’t understand either).
 Of course, the bad guy murdered the poor priest.